robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0101/README.md

 # ACS-85-0101

 ATTiny85 Blip selectable

 ## Overview

 Debounced input to trigger a bleep.
 If you were ever looking for a simple chip that had a button to trigger a sound.
 This is it.

 Similar to ACS-85-0101, without the noise channel.
-Just selections.
+Instead you can select the beepy bloopy sounds you want.

 There is a pitch and a note length.
 From there, most of the configuration is internal.
-The sound that is made is based on manipulating counters, although the generation is a super simple version of DDS.
-DDS of a sqaure wave.

-So, to create a sound of a certain pitch, you calculate the value of an offset (Note) which is added to an accumulator.
-This indexes into a wave table.
+Change some code, recompile for each variation. ( See ASC-85-0101) to allow you to select.

-The wave table is somewhat virtual though as you may have a 16 bit number, but only use the top bits to index into the actual table of values.
+The sound that is made is based on DDS, kinda.
+There is no waveform, just the counter and the top bit is the squarewave.
+Other sounds are based on this and manipulating counters.

-In THIS case, we are only using the top bit, so there is not even the need for a table.
-Its just a counter making a squarewave.
+Feel free to add others.

 See the squarewave version here.
 <http://www.technoblogy.com/show?QVN>

 You can make all kinds of sounds on top of that by tweaking the accumulator.

 Gernerally, its

 ```c
 accumulator = accumulator + note